25+ Account-Based Marketing Tactics & Software Solutions

 Not seeing the sort of close rates you want?
-If your primary marketing strategy has been to “cast a wide net”, consider only going after your white whales – your ideal accounts – instead.
+If your primary marketing strategy has been to “cast a wide net”, consider only going after your white whales – your ideal accounts – instead, use account based marketing tactics.
 Known as account-based marketing (ABM), companies that treat individual prospects like an entire market can generate 208% more revenue than those who don’t according to MarketingProfs.

 In this article, you’ll learn 20 of the best ABM techniques, from how to choose which accounts to focus on, to mapping out their personalized marketing experience.
-You’ll also discover 7 ABM software solutions; since there are more moving parts in an ABM strategy versus a one-size-fits-all marketing strategy, you’ll need the right tools to keep everything running smoothly.
+You’ll also discover 7 ABM software solutions; since there are more moving parts in an account based marketing tactics versus a one-size-fits-all marketing strategy, you’ll need the right tools to keep everything running smoothly.

 What is Account-Based Marketing?